-idea that more information increases the set of feasible outcomes, and thus increases the set of attainable payoffs; i.e., a feasibility ordering.
-Lehrer, Rosenberg, and Shmaya (2010) propose a natural way of studying feasibility orderings in the many player case: see what can happen in equilibria in common interest games under different solution concepts.
-If we look for the best (common) payoff under feasible strategy profiles (under a given solution concept), then more information, by making more outcomes feasible, will lead to a higher maximum common payoff.
-They characterize the ordering on information structures that increases the maximum payoff in all common interest games, for different solution concepts.
+Our main result concerns an ordering on information structures based on the idea that more information reduces the set of outcomes by imposing more incentive constraints, i.e., an incentive ordering.
+By contrast, for the one-player case, Blackwell [1951] characterized an order on information structures based on the idea that more information increases the set of feasible outcomes, and thus increases the set of attainable payoffs; i.e., a feasibility ordering.
+Lehrer et al. [2010] propose a natural way of studying feasibility orderings in the many-player case: see what can happen in equilibria in common interest games under different solution concepts.
+If we look for the best (common) payoff under feasible strategy profiles (under a given solution concept), then more information, by making more outcomes feasible, will lead to a higher maximum They characterize the ordering on information structures that increases the maximum payoff in all common interest games, for different solution concepts.
 The relevant ordering on information structures varies with the feasibility constraints built into the solution concept.
-It is an easy corollary of the results of Lehrer, Rosenberg, and Shmaya (2010) that an information structure is individually sufficient for another if and only if, in any common interest game, the maximum payoff attainable in belief invariant Bayes correlated equilibrium (as defined above) is weakly higher under the former information structure than under the latter information structure.
-Thus our result follows Lehrer, Rosenberg, and Shmaya (2010), (2013) in showing that the same ordering on information structures which is relevant for incentive orderings is also relevant for feasibility orderings.
+It is an easy corollary of the results of Lehrer et al. [2010] that an information structure is individually sufficient for another if and only if, in any common interest game, the maximum payoff attainable in belief invariant Bayes correlated equilibrium (as defined above) is weakly higher under the former information structure than under the latter information structure.
+Thus our feasibility result, Theorem 3, follows Lehrer et al. [2010], [2013] in showing that the same ordering on information structures which is relevant for incentive orderings is also relevant for feasibility orderings.

-The structure of the remaining paper is as follows.
-In Section 2, we define the notion of Bayes correlated equilibrium for a general finite game and establish the first result, Theorem 1, namely the epistemic relationship between Bayes correlated equilibrium and Bayes Nash equilibrium.
-In Section 3, we offer a many player generalization of the sufficiency ordering of information structures, dubbed individual sufficiency.
+The structure of the remainder of the paper is as follows.
+In Section 2, we define the notion of Bayes correlated equilibrium for a general finite game and establish the first result, Theorem 1, showing the relationship between Bayes correlated equilibria and Bayes Nash equilibria of games with more information.
+In Section 3, we describe a many-player generalization of the sufficiency ordering of information structures, dubbed individual sufficiency.
 We also relate individual sufficiency to beliefs and higher-order beliefs, and illustrate the different notions with binary information structures.
 In Section 4 we present the second result, Theorem 2, which establishes an equivalence between the incentive based ordering and the statistical ordering.
-In Section 5, we place "Bayes correlated equilibrium" in the context of the literature on incomplete information correlated equilibrium, discuss the relation to alternative orderings on information structures, including feasibility orderings, and Blackwell's Theorem, and show how our results can be used to give a many player approach to "Bayesian persuasion".
+In Section 5, we place "Bayes correlated equilibrium" in the context of the literature on incomplete information correlated equilibrium, discuss the relation to alternative orderings on information structures, including feasibility orderings, and Blackwell's Theorem, and show how our results can be used to give a many-player approach to "Bayesian persuasion".

-&lt;sup>4Gossner (2010) also highlights the dual role of information in a different analytic setting.
+&lt;sup>4Gossner [2010] also highlights the dual role of information in a different analytic setting.